dynamicloud/dynamicloud_nodejs_api/README.md

 # Model

-To load records in this API you're going to use a **Model ID**.
+To load records in this API you're going to use a `Model Id`.
 Every record belongs to a Model.

 #Credential

 To gain access in Dynamicloud servers you need to provide the API keys.
 These APIs ware provided at moment of your registration.

 #DynamicProvider
-**DynamicProvider** provides important functions and can be used as follow:
+`DynamicProvider` provides important functions and can be used as follow:
 ```javascript
 var dc = require('dynamicloud');